edemaine/coffeescript-for-python/README.md

   the types of variables.
 * Imperative programming plus strong functional programming support.
 * Self-resizing arrays and dictionaries are powerful native types.
-* Strings, regular expressions, slicing, comparisons with chaining, `and`/`or`/`not`,
+* Numbers, strings, regular expressions, slicing, comparisons with chaining, `and`/`or`/`not`,
   `if`, `for...in`, list comprehensions, generators via `yield`, `async`/`await`, exceptions, and many other features are all very similar.